What is the Adobe Digital Academy?

 Individuals are selected based on the following qualities:

-- Dedication to learning coding or design (depending on the program)
+- Dedication to learning coding, data science or design (depending on the program)

 - Growth mindset